The future of Avonmore Primary School

 Has the decision already been made to redevelop the site?

-No. The proposals are still at the design development stage and will need to go through the formal planning application process and secure planning permission before any works can start on the site.
+No. The proposals are going through the formal full planning application process and will need to secure planning consent before any work can start on the site.

-The council’s Planning Department will be the Local Planning Authority in this instance and they will have a duty to ensure the proposals are properly assessed in relation to planning policy.
+The council's Planning Department will be the statutory Local Planning Authority in this instance, and they will have a duty to ensure the proposals are properly assessed in relation to planning policy.
 They will remain impartial and will consider any application based on its own merits.

 How can I have a say on these proposals?